 - c.
-They are aged between eight and sixteen years old and live more than 3 miles (4.828032 kilometres) from the school they attend; - 3.2 Distances will be measured by the safest walking route as agreed with the Road Safety Officer. - 3.3 To qualify for transport assistance the student must be attending the designated appropriate school AND qualify under the distance criteria.
+They are aged between eight and sixteen years old and live more than 3 miles (4.828032 kilometres) from the school they attend; - 3.2 Distances will be measured by the safest walking route as defined by Swindon Borough Council using mapping software. - 3.3 To qualify for transport assistance the student must be attending the designated appropriate school AND qualify under the distance criteria.